What does the wrong bra look like? Take a quiet moment and study your bra in detail.

 Also, slip your fingers under the shoulder straps and lift up.
 Do you 'plop' out the bottom?
 If so, that is another sign that your band size is too big and that you're wearing the wrong bra.
 The band should rest snugly on your skin.

-Does your cup runneth over?If you have a big bust most likely it does.
+Most likely if you have a big bust you're spilling out of your bra.
 There are several reasons for this.

 If your bra looks bad, then your figure will suffer!